jacklul/pihole-updatelists/README.md

 When using remote lists like [this](https://v.firebog.net/hosts/lists.php?type=tick) or [this](https://raw.githubusercontent.com/anudeepND/whitelist/master/domains/whitelist.txt) it's a hassle to manually check for changes and update, this script will do that for you.

-Entries that were removed from the remote list will be disabled instead of removed, this is to prevent database corruption.
+This script will not touch user-created entries, entries that were removed from the remote list will be disabled instead of removed.

 ### Requirements

-- Pi-hole v5+ installed
+- Pi-hole v5+ installed (fresh install preferred)
 - php-cli >=7.0 and sqlite3 extension (`sudo apt install php-cli php-sqlite3`)
 - systemd distro is optional but recommended